diegozencode/monty/README.md

 ![Holberton logo](https://www.holbertonschool.com/holberton-logo.png)
 > Create a simple Monty Bytecodes Interpreter

-## Monty interpreter
+## Description:bulb:

 Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
 It relies on a unique stack, with specific instructions to manipulate it.
 The goal of this project is to create an interpreter for Monty ByteCodes files.

-## Learning objectives
+An interpreter is a computer program that directly executes instructions written in a programming or scripting language, without requiring them previously to have been compiled into a machine language program.

 * What do LIFO and FIFO mean.
 * What is a stack, and when to use it.
 * What is a queue and when to use it.